Realtors Can Absolutely Benefit From Twitter Use

 If you are a real estate agent I’d love to hear from you in the comments below on how Twitter has helped you.

-If you are not I’d still love to know what tips you could offer other realtors that are starting out using Twitter.
+In either case I’d still love to know what tips you could offer other realtors that are starting out using Twitter.

 Image courtesy of Renjith Krishnan at FreeDigitalPhotos.net